-- Black students are over three times more likely to be suspended than a white student for the exact same infraction.
+Black students are over three times more likely to be suspended than white students for the exact same infraction.

 Looking more deeply at these numbers, one sees that they are consistent for districts large and small, rural and urban.
 In the nation’s largest public school district, Los Angeles Unified, of all students who received out-of-school suspensions, 62% were Latino and 33% were black.
 Just 3% of suspended students were white.
 In New Orleans, the numbers are even more disturbing: 100% of schoolchildren expelled under zero-tolerance policies in 2009 were black.
 Additionally, 67% of school-based arrests involved a black student.